-It costs around 700 rupees to hire a porter or a mule (depending on demand) at Govind Ghat, for the trek to Ghangaria.
-Cheap plastic raincoats are also available for purchase.
-A guide will cost 2,000 rupees.
-Travel by helicopter one way from Govind Ghat to Ghangaria (or the opposite direction) costs about 4,000 rupees per person.
+Expect to pay 1,000 rupees upwards per person for a porter or a mule (depending on demand), for the trek to Ghangaria.
+Cheap plastic raincoats are also available for purchase at Govind Ghat.
+A guide will cost about 2,000 rupees.
+Travel by helicopter one way from Govind Ghat to Ghangaria (or the opposite direction) costs about 3,500 rupees per person.

 Where to Stay

-It’s best to stay overnight in Joshimath before continuing to Ghangaria.
-The government-run Garhwal Mandal Vikas Nigam (GMVN) guesthouses are the reliable options for accommodations in the area, and advance bookings are possible.
+The government-run Garhwal Mandal Vikas Nigam (GMVN) guesthouses are reliable budget options for accommodations in the area, and advance bookings are possible.

-There are plenty of other options to choose from though.
-One of the best is Himalayan Abode Homestay, as the host is an experienced mountaineer and owns an adventure travel company.
+You can spend the night at Joshimath or Govind Ghat before starting the trek to Ghangaria.
+The accommodations are more plentiful and of a higher standard in Joshimath through.
+One of the best places to stay there is Himalayan Abode Homestay, as the host is an experienced mountaineer and owns an adventure travel company.
 Nanda Inn homestay is recommended as well.
-You can also check out current Joshimath hotel deals on Tripadvisor.

-At Ghangaria you’ll find both basic hotels and camping facilities.
+At Ghangaria you’ll find a range of accommodations from cheap guesthouses to luxury tents, priced anywhere between 200 rupees to 1,500 rupees per night.
 However, comforts are minimal, and the electricity and water supply are erratic.
 The Sri Nanda Lokpal Palace is the best place to stay there.
-Alternatively, the more adventurous can camp as close to the entry of the park as permitted near Ghangaria.

 This website has a comprehensive list of what to pack for the trek.